What is the Three Fund Portfolio?

 - Rebalancing the three-fund portfolio is very easy.

 - Good diversification.
 You own a slice of all the world’s assets.

 - It is John Bogle approved!

 - It is not very sexy, and you won’t be bragging about it at parties.

-- Has not beaten the S&P 500 in the past.
+- It has not beaten the S&P 500 in the past.

 - It may be too simple for some.

-- Not enough asset classes to fully make use of the power of rebalancing.
+- It may not have enough asset classes to fully make use of the power of rebalancing.